 A better process to vent

 After contracting with your support system to limit your venting, you can focus on making your process of verbal expression more effective.
 Prior to leaning on others, it will help to identify which elements of the situation are within reach and which are beyond your control, and then to consider possible solutions or coping strategies.
 It will also help to identify your thoughts about the situation that are fueling strong emotions, and the specific feelings that arise (e.g. anger, frustration, hurt, sadness, disappointment, fear, etc.).
 This prepares you for a constructive method of emotional expression that puts the brain in a less stressed and more regulated state.
 Jeff Nally, author of “Four Steps to Spark Your Best Thinking” in the book, Humans@Work, refers to this as the Space-Clearing Technique, which you practice like this:

 “What I’m thinking about right now is (what my evil colleague did to me), and the feelings that arise from those thoughts are (anger, hurt, betrayal).
 I have explored all options for dealing with this situation, and I have a plan to implement.
-However, since much of this situation (like how my colleague will react) is beyond my control, and I don’t gain anything from dwelling on such details, I’m going to take this box of thoughts and feelings and set it aside.”
+However, since much of this situation (like how my colleague will react) is beyond my control, and I don’t gain anything from dwelling on such details, and since I have other priorities that need my attention right now, I’m going to take this box of thoughts and feelings and set it aside.”
 Then, you make a motion with your arms of setting a box to the side.